 You are likely to stay in hospital for up to four days after the operation and your physiotherapists will give you exercises that help you walk the day after the operation.
 You will gradually progress from using crutches to using walking sticks and you will be allowed to go home once you are fully weight bearing and can manage stairs and to care for yourself.

 The knee dressing can be peeled off easily ten days after the surgery and, as the stitches are internal, they do not need to be removed.
 You will be given a cold compress or 'Cryocuff' along with instructions on how to cool your knee, which is important and aids recovery.
 You will see your consultant once again six weeks after your operation to review your progress.

-Knee replacement is a major operation and recovery takes place over 6-12 weeks.
+Knee replacement surgery is a major operation and recovery takes place over 6 to 12 weeks.
 At six weeks, some patients will still be using a walking stick but most are walking well and independently at twelve weeks although you may not see the full benefit of surgery for up to a year.

 Knee replacement surgery is a very successful operation but there are some potential complications you should be aware of.
 These only affect less than 4% of patients.

 - Infection can occur although our theatres have ultra-clean air operating conditions keeping infection rates at 1-2%.

 - Blood clots are possible in any major joint replacement surgery but again are in the 1-4% category and have well-established treatments including aspirin

 - A small patch of numb skin can be present on the outer part of the knee near the kneecap, this will improve over time.